VirtusLab/scala-cli/website/docs/guides/java-properties.md

 ---

 Although the Scala CLI runner can be used as a native image and thus will not always be run on the JVM it still supports Java properties.
-There are a couple ways to specify them:
+There are a couple ways to specify them.

+### On the Command line
-- as command line arguments, before the sub-command name and sources, when invoking `scala-cli`, e.g.
+Java properties can be passed as arguments, before the sub-command name and sources, when invoking `scala-cli`, e.g.
 ```bash ignore
     scala-cli '-Dcoursier.credentials=maven.pkg.github.com Private_Token:gh_token1234' run .
 ```